fbpx

 About Mystic Seaport Museum

 Mystic Seaport Museum, founded in 1929, is the nation’s leading maritime museum.
-In addition to providing a multitude of immersive experiences, the Museum also houses a collection of more than two million artifacts that include more than 500 historic vessels and one of the largest collections of maritime photography in the world.
+In addition to providing a multitude of immersive experiences, the Museum also houses a collection of more than two million artifacts that include more than 500 historic vessels and one of the largest collections of maritime photography.
 Mystic Seaport Museum is located one mile south of Exit 90 off I-95 in Mystic, CT.
-For more information, please visit www.mysticseaport.org and follow Mystic Seaport Museum on Facebook, Twitter, YouTube, Instagram and TikTok.
+For more information, please visit www.mysticseaport.org and follow Mystic Seaport Museum on Facebook, Twitter, YouTube, and Instagram.

 Categories